gladyskenyon/.github.io/AgentBasedModel.md

 This is a screen shot after the model has run:
 ![](https://github.com/gladyskenyon/Agent-Based-Model/blob/main/Capture.PNG?raw=true)
+Click [here](https://github.com/gladyskenyon/Agent-Based-Model/blob/main/Capture.PNG) to see it in the Practical repository.

 ## References
 Bonabeau, E. (2002).
 Agent-based modeling: Methods and techniques for simulating human systems.
 Proceedings of the national academy of sciences, 99(suppl 3), pp.7280-7287.